 - MDF board is often not completely smooth.
 Applying primer will smoothen the surface, making it much easier to spray paint the board afterwards.

 Go easy on the primer, we just want to apply a thin coat.
 A thick coat is waste of primer - and might get the holes clogged up.
 Let the primer dry according to the instructions.
 As discussed in the next point - a paint gun is the absolute best option for this - also when applying the primer.
-When using a roller, be sure to apply a tin coat - again, not to clog up the pegboard holes.
+When using a roller, be sure to apply a thin coat - again, not to clog up the pegboard holes.

 Step 4 – Paint the surface of your pegboard with a paint of your choice

 A professional spray gun offers multiple advantages over painting with a brush or using spray cans: